gnieboer/tsp-redesign/pages/annuity-basics/annuity-benefits-and-limitations.md

 Purchasing an annuity means that you pay now to receive monthly payments that last for the rest of your life.
 We offer the following annuity options through our annuity provider:

-Single life annuity or a joint life annuity with your spouse or with someone other than your spouse.
+- Single life annuity
+- Joint life annuity with your spouse or with someone other than your spouse.

 <div class="usa-alert usa-alert-info">
 <div class="usa-alert-body" markdown="1">